mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

 See `What's the deal with metadataClient, keyVaultClient, and the internal client?`_

+.. _KMSProvidersMap:
+.. _KMSProviderName:

 kmsProviders
 ^^^^^^^^^^^^

-Multiple KMS providers may be specified.
-The kmsProviders map values differ by provider ("aws", "azure", "gcp", "local", and "kmip").
+The ``kmsProviders`` property may be specified on ClientEncryptionOpts_ or AutoEncryptionOpts_.
+Multiple KMS providers may be specified, each using a specific property on the KMSProvidersMap_ object.
+The options for each type of provider differ by the provider name (:ts:`"aws"`, :ts:`"azure"`, :ts:`"gcp"`, :ts:`"local"`, and :ts:`"kmip"`) (Referred to as a :ts:`KMSProviderName`).
 The "local" provider is configured with master key material.
 The external providers are configured with credentials to authenticate.

 .. code:: typescript

+   interface KMSProvidersMap {
+      aws?: AWSKMSOptions;
+      azure?: AzureKMSOptions;
+      gcp?: GCPKMSOptions;
+      local?: LocalKMSOptions;
+      kmip?: KMIPKMSOptions;
+   };

+   // KMSProviderName is a string name of any of the providers type KMSProviderName = keyof KMSProvidersMap;

-   aws: {
+   interface AWSKMSOptions {
-      accessKeyId: String,
+      accessKeyId: string;
-      secretAccessKey: String,
+      secretAccessKey: string;
-      sessionToken: Optional<String> // Required for temporary AWS credentials.
+      sessionToken?: string; // Required for temporary AWS credentials.
-   }
+   };

-   azure: {
+   interface AzureKMSOptions {
-      tenantId: String,
+      tenantId: string;
-      clientId: String,
+      clientId: string;
-      clientSecret: String,
+      clientSecret: string;
-      identityPlatformEndpoint: Optional<String> // Defaults to login.microsoftonline.com
+      identityPlatformEndpoint?: string; // Defaults to login.microsoftonline.com
-   }
+   };

-   gcp: {
+   interface GCPKMSOptions {
-      email: String,
+      email: string;
-      privateKey: byte[] or String, // May be passed as a base64 encoded string.
-      endpoint: Optional<String> // Defaults to oauth2.googleapis.com
+      privateKey: byte[] | string; // May be passed as a base64 encoded string. endpoint?: string; // Defaults to oauth2.googleapis.com };
-   }

-   local: {
+   interface LocalKMSOptions {
-      key: byte[96] or String // The master key used to encrypt/decrypt data keys.
+      key: byte[96] | string; // The master key used to encrypt/decrypt data keys.
 May be passed as a base64 encoded string.
-   }
+   };

-   kmip: {
+   interface KMIPKMSOptions {
-      endpoint: String
+      endpoint: string;
-   }
+   };

 See `Why are extraOptions and kmsProviders maps?`_